Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 “services”: It is the Greek noun diakonia (pronounced dee-ah-koh-nee-ah).
 Here it is plural.
 It could be translated as “ministries.”

 As I noted in my commentary on Rom.
-12:7, diakonia means, depending on the context, “service,” “office,” “ministry,” “task,” or “aid, support, distribution.”
+12:7, diakonia means, depending on the context, “service,” “office,” “ministry,” “task,” or “aid, support, distribution” (Shorter Lexicon).
 Yes, we get our word deacon from it (1 Tim.
 3:10, 13).
 It evolved into a position at church for a man or woman (Rom.
 16:1 and Phoebe) who did practical service, to help the pastor, so he (or she) could focus on the Word of God.
 But this does not limit the deacons’ service away from the Word, as evidenced in the lives of Stephen and Philip, who were numbered among the seven servants (deacons) (Acts 6), but who also preached the gospel (Acts 7 and 8).
 It means basic and practical service.

 Here are some verses that use the word diakonia.